Awards

 The purpose of the Hugi Award Program is to recognize individuals or groups in NWACC whose outstanding work in technology leadership, innovation, deployment, or support has provided substantial benefit for their institution and potentially other NWACC institutions.

 Hugi award recipients receive a commemorative plaque and an honorarium, payable to them, their institution, or a charity of their choice.
-Awards may be presented to recipients at their home institution or at an NWACC Council meeting.
+Awards may be presented to recipients at their home institution or, if at an NWACC Council meeting.

 Exemplary Practice Award